saooti/octopus-api/README.md

-# octopus-sdk
+# octopus-api
-Javascript SDK for using octopus
+Javascript API for using octopus

-# Use octopus-sdk
+# Use octopus-api
 Before calling another function, call the function initialize with an init JSON containing :
 {
     url -> Mandatory